Can ABB Ltd (ABB) Remain Competitive?

 ABB’s Market Performance

-ABB stocks went up by 0.83% for the week, with a monthly drop of -3.56% and a quarterly performance of 8.09%, while its annual performance rate touched 18.27%.
-The volatility ratio for the week stands at 1.24% while the volatility levels for the past 30 days are set at 1.34% for ABB Ltd. The simple moving average for the period of the last 20 days is -1.96% for ABB stocks with a simple moving average of 16.07% for the last 200 days.
+ABB stocks went up by 1.71% for the week, with a monthly jump of 0.61% and a quarterly performance of 8.84%, while its annual performance rate touched 21.49%.
+The volatility ratio for the week stands at 1.25% while the volatility levels for the past 30 days are set at 1.32% for ABB Ltd. The simple moving average for the period of the last 20 days is 1.52% for ABB stocks with a simple moving average of 18.50% for the last 200 days.

 Stock Fundamentals for ABB